 Sea Turtle, Inc. has some turtle patients that are not able to be released to the wild.
-Sea turtles that do not have 75% of their flippers are deemed unsuitable for wild life.
+Sea turtles that do not have 75% of their flippers, have birth defects, cannot dive or are deemed unsuitable for wild life can find a home here in our facility.
 Our rehabilitation center is unique in that we possess zoological permits that allow us to keep resident sea turtles on permanent public display.
-We have 7 resident sea turtles that stay at the facility all year long and act as educators and ambassadors for sea turtle conservation!
+We have 8 resident sea turtles that stay at the facility all year long and act as educators and ambassadors for sea turtle conservation!

 Adopted a Resident in 2012?
-See you name here!
+See your name here!

 Gerry the Atlantic Green